 Understanding the Needs of Diverse Park Users: Case Study of the World’s Largest Urban National Park, the Santa Monica Mountains National Recreation Area (Current project)

 Core research team: J.R.
-DeShazo, Gregory Pierce, Britta McOmber, Kelsey Jessup, and Joyce Thung
+DeShazo, Gregory Pierce, Britta McOmber, Kyra Gmoser-Daskalakis, Kelsey Jessup, and Joyce Thung

 The Los Angeles region is home to the nation’s largest urban national park, the Santa Monica Mountains National Recreation Area.
 The park offers more than 500 miles of trails for picnicking, hiking, biking, wildlife viewing in a biodiversity hotspot, and much more.